-Reason 2.
-Protecting our Health
+2. Protecting Our Health

 GMOs, pesticides, and rBGH were too hastily shuffled into our food line and national mantra.
 The science behind these is groundbreaking, yes, but ill-researched and not properly regulated – which is partially because of the corporate stranglehold on regulatory agencies and politicians.
 Going organic is the only was to be sure that what goes in your body is what nature intended.
 Chronic illnesses have skyrocketed since these ‘advancements’ and the children of today are stuck in the middle, most not even knowing of the potentially deadly realities around them.

-Reason 3.
-Developing Cultural Significance
+3. Developing Cultural Significance

 Going organic can also have some culturally beneficial aspects to it as well.
 Being healthy and supporting the environment is important, but if you can create a movement and cultural cornerstone out of it, organic life has the possibility of changing the entire world.
 The United States is tremendously powerful, especially in pop culture.
 Let’s harness that power and push for a practice that has virtuous substance.

-Reason 4.
-Making Ethical and Moral Decisions
+4. Making Ethical And Moral Decisions

 Ethics and morality, then, are a part of organic life too.
 The earlier example of free-range cattle captures the essence of this very idea.
 Factor farm animals are tortured, abused, and poisoned with food they shouldn’t be eating and chemical they shouldn’t be injected with.
 This implicates a high level of wrong doing.
 Going organic means going ethically and morally into the world of food and environmental awareness.

-Reason 5.
-Supporting Natural Science
+5. Supporting Natural Science

 Next, an organic lifestyle echoes the call for a strong natural science, in contrast to a ‘synthetic’ one.
 While all science could be deemed unnatural, the important difference here is that organic farmers use biological control that occurs naturally.
 We simply change the occurrence of this control.
 In our point of view, its better to speed up nature than invade it.
 The method of mono-cropping and the use of unnatural fertilizer cost billions of dollars per year and destroys the soil; on the other hand, green manure and naturally created fertilizer reinvigorates the soil.